Health-Informatics-UoN/hutch-trefx/website/docs/getting-started/configuration/agent.md

 |`Bucket`|**(Required)** The name of your S3 storage bucket|`string`||

 ### IdentityProvider
-- `appsettings.json`: Create an object under the key `IdentityProvider`
-- Environment variable: Prefix the variable names with `IdentityProvider__`
-- .NET User Secrets: Prefix the variable names with `IdentityProvider:`

 | Variable name | Description | Type | Default |
 |---------------|-------------|------|---------|
 |`ClientId`|**(Required)** The ID of your client on your OAuth2.0 provider|`string`||